 Reframe / Working

 Regular part and full-time employees should be working according to the remote work arrangements they’ve established with their supervisors during this time.
-Here, CCA staff can find information from Human Resources and Facilities + Operations about health and safety guidelines, remote work, access to campus, ETS resources, and more.
+CCA staff can find more information on Human Resource’s Workplace guidelines during COVID–19 page.

 Working on Campus